bradfrost/atomic-design/chapter-3.md

 When considering the tool to choose to create your pattern library, you should consider the following:

+- Demonstrate what patterns look like with real content inside
+- Demonstrate pattern variations
-- Make sure the
+-
-- Ensure patterns work across viewport sizes
+- Ensure patterns work across all viewport sizes
 - Demonstrate lineage
+- Provide a clear bridge between the production

 ## Making it all work
 This chapter we